 In order to comply with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act of 1989, this written program has been established for Roanoke College.
 All divisions and sections of the College are included within this program.
-Copies of this written program will be available in the following locations:

-Financial Aid Office Human Resources Office Psychological Health Roanoke Advantage EAP
+Copies of this written program will be available the Financial Aid Office, Human Resources Office, and Psychological Health Roanoke Advantage EAP